 Our policy on grooming is simple – HUMANITY OVER VANITY.
 A dog whose coat has become matted is a serious issue that interferes with a normal groom.
 Matting left untreated for an extended time causes discomfort for you dog and expensive vet bills.
 If our groomers encounter matting in any significant quantity, we will call and recommended proceeding with a full shave down of the coat.
 Manual de-matting is stressful for the dog and is very labor intensive for a groomer, so we do not do so unless the matting is in a manageable quantity or small area.

 We take careful steps to assess clients before, during, and after grooms to ensure that there are no issues or complications.
 Our groomers are professionals and will communicate any issues with owners should they arise.
 If there is a concern over the safety of a groom, we reserve the right to refuse service until an animal is cleared for grooming by a veterinarian.
-Some extreme special needs animals may need to seek grooming services at a local veterinary grooming salon.
+We reserve the right to decline any services out of an abundance of caution.

 Because of the nature of our work, refunds are not typically an option once service is rendered.
 We make sure to communicate with you regarding your pet’s condition and any changes that have to be made in the process of a grooming appointment.
 If there are severe issues (uncooperative dog, incomplete paperwork, medical concern) we will not proceed with a groom and will ask for you to retrieve your pet.
 This is how we make our living and time is the most valuable asset in our industry.

-Prepaid deposits that are made for late/no show appointments will not be refunded unless the appointment is cancelled or reschedules in a timely manner.
+Prepaid deposits that are made for late/no show appointments will not be refunded.